[Previous

 They know full well how squirrels spend the day;

-They peeped when field-mice stole and stored the
+They peeped when field-mice stole and

 seeds,